Harshman-sharma/APUS_OpenCV/README.md

 # APUS_OpenCV
-A basic program to demonstrate how OpenCV and raspberry Pi 3 Model B can be used to built a Self Driving car model.
+A python program to demonstrate how OpenCV and raspberry Pi 3 Model B can be used to built a basic Self Driving car model.

 The code in APUS.py is divided into 3 parts, for 3 different purposes, ie,
-1) Stop sign detection,
+1) Object detection : Stop sign detection,
-2) Traffic lights detection,
+2) Object detection : Traffic lights detection,
-3) Detecting the lane in which car is moving and keeping the car on track by steering it when needed.
+3) Hough lines : To Detect the lane in which the car is moving and steer accordingly.

 Components needed :
 1) 1 Raspberry Pi (any model)